Jennifer Aniston turns 52 on Thursday, and the years couldn't have been better to the A-list actress.

 "There is a pressure on women to be mothers, and if they are not, then they're deemed damaged goods," she told InStyle magazine.
 "Maybe my purpose on this planet isn't to procreate.
 Maybe I have other things I'm supposed to do?"

-Aniston was still speaking out about having children as recently as last month.
-In an interview with Elle, she pointed out that she hasn't ruled out being a mother, but no longer needs to be on a strict timeline to do so.
+Aniston was still speaking out in 2019 about the timeline women are often times pressured with.
+In an interview with Elle, she pointed out that she hasn't ruled out being a mother, but no longer needs to be on a strict schedule to do so.

 "Who knows what the future holds in terms of a child and a partnership -- how that child comes in…or doesn't?" she said.
 "And now with science and miracles, we can do things at different times than we used to be able to.
 We live in a society that messages women: By this age, you should be married; by this age, you should have children.
 That's a fairy tale.
 That's the mold we're slowly trying to break out of."